Robust Extraction of Tomographic Information via Randomized Benchmarking: Randomized Benchmarking of Clifford Group maps

 \section{Randomized Benchmarking of Clifford Group maps}

-Randomized benchmarking (RB)~\cite{EAZ05,KLR+08,MGE11,MGE12} consists of a family of protocols to robustly estimate the average fidelity $\overline{F}(\sop E, \sop U)$ between an experimental quantum map $\sop E$ and an ideal unitary map $\sop U$.
-In this context, {\em robustness} refers to the ability to estimate $\overline{F}(\sop E, \sop U)$ in a manner that is insensitive to imprecise or even biased knowledge about state preparation and measurement.
+Randomized benchmarking (RB)~\cite{EAZ05,KLR+08,MGE11,MGE12,GMT+12,MGJ+12} consists of a family of protocols to robustly estimate the average fidelity $\overline{F}(\sop E, \sop U)$ between an experimental quantum map $\sop E$ and an ideal unitary map $\sop U$.
+In this context, {\em robustness} refers to the ability to estimate $\overline{F}(\sop E, \sop U)$ in a manner that is insensitive to imprecise or even biased knowledge about state preparation, measurement, and controlled unitary evolution.
 Such imperfections can lead to systematic errors, e.g., in fidelity estimates based on standard tomographic reconstruction protocols~\cite{MGS+12}.

-RB protocols consist of $k$ repeated application of $\sop E$, each time preceded by randomizing unitary maps $\sop C_i$, and, after the last application of $\sop E$, followed by a final randomizing unitary map $\sop C_k$.
-The randomizing unitaries are chosen such that, if (i) the sequence is applied to a fixed initial state $\ket{\psi}$, (ii) $\sop E$ is identical to a certain unitary map $\sop U$, and (iii) the randomizing operations $\sop C_i$ are perfect, then the final state would be identical to the initial state.
-If the randomizing operations are perfect, and chosen from the Haar measure over unitary maps~\cite{EAZ05,BZ08} or from a set with the same first- and second-order moments as the Haar measure~\cite{DCEL09}, the fidelity between the initial and final states can be shown to decay exponentially with $k$ at a rate that depends only on $\overline{F}(\sop E, \sop U)$~\cite{EAZ05,MGE11,MGE12}.
+We now describe a framework that can be used to understand existing RB protocols, but which allows us to highlight how our protocol differs from previous procedures.
+RB protocols consist of $k$ repeated applications of $\sop E$, each time preceded by independently chosen randomizing unitary maps $\sop D_i$ where $1\le i\le k$, and, after the last application of $\sop E$, followed by a recovery map $\sop D_{k+1}$.
+The randomizing unitaries are chosen such that, if (i) the sequence is applied to a fixed initial state $\ket{\psi}$, (ii) $\sop E$ is identical to a certain unitary map $\sop U$, and (iii) the randomizing maps $\sop D_i$ are perfect, then the final state would be identical to the initial state.
+If the first $k$ randomizing operations are chosen from the Haar measure over unitary maps~\cite{EAZ05,BZ08} or from a set with the same first- and second-order moments as the Haar measure~\cite{DCEL09}, the fidelity between the initial and final states can be shown to decay exponentially with $k$ at a rate that depends only on $\overline{F}(\sop E, \sop U)$~\cite{EAZ05,MGE11,MGE12}.
+The RB literature typically assumes either (1) $\sop U=\sop I$ and $\sop E$ represents the errors from the randomizing operations, or (2) $\sop U$ is some other unitary map, and $\sop E$ is its potentially faulty implementation.
+However, we emphasize our description is more general, and as we will demonstrate later, allows us to reconstruct a major portion of \textit{arbitrary} $\sop E$, not just implementations of the randomizing operations.